kbase/taxonomy_re_api/README.md

 JSON RPC requests can be made to to the root path of the URL as a POST request with a json body.

-The API follows two unusual conventions followed by other KBase APIs:
+The API follows two conventions followed by KBase APIs:

 * All method names are prefixed by the module name (`taxonomy_re_api.get_taxon` instead of just `get_taxon`)
 * All params and results are wrapped in an extra array